jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

-- We can have fuzzy matching on options too; just make sure it is not ambiguous.
-- Allow to regroup single letter options (e.g. -fsSL).
 - Add full support for interactive mode.
 - For dropdown with a set list of options, we can verify that the input value is one of the expected value.
 - Generate an autocompletion script for bash and zsh.